Elwinc2799/ClickBites/README.md

-Absolutely, I've included your requirement into the Back-End Setup section.

-Here's the modified content:

 # ClickBites - ABSA Restaurant Recommendation System

 Welcome to ClickBites, an innovative full-stack restaurant recommendation system that leverages the power of aspect-based sentiment analysis of reviews.
 Our system analyses a vast range of restaurant reviews, primarily focusing on the Yelp Open Dataset (US restaurants), but we have also included a selection of local Malaysian restaurants to broaden your dining horizon.